sagar-bei031/EmbeddedTutorials/_sources/stm32_basics_tutorial/usb/usb_cdc.rst.txt

 .. warning::
-   Many bluepill found in Nepal has ``STM32F103C6T6`` microcontroller and have only 32KB flash memory.
+   Many bluepilsl found in Nepal have ``STM32F103C6T6`` microcontroller and have only 32KB flash memory.
 Using ``USB`` can overflow the flash memory.

 References